CM4all/beng-proxy/doc/bp.rst

      MemoryMax "16 GB"
      IOWeight "50"
    }

+- ``default_user``: a user name which is used if the translation server does not specify a user id.

 - ``allow_user``: allow child processes to impersonate the given user.
 This can be a user name (from :file:`/etc/passwd`), a